FAQ’S and CONTACT US

-- The training is also annotated with footnotes to give you the inside story on several vital issues.
+- The training is also annotated with footnotes to give you the inside story on a number of important issues.

-- Courses are self-paced, meaning that you can stop and start them at your convenience.
+- Courses are self-paced, meaning that you can stop and start it at your convenience.

 - A PDF format is available for all print courses if you’d like to carry the PDF to read as you move about your world.
 Audio and video recordings are available online 24/7.

-- TBHI training is self-directed in that it contains several high-quality links to primary source documents throughout the Internet that we’ve assembled for your convenience to deepen your learning.
+- Telehealth.org training is self-directed, in that it contains a number of high-quality links to primary source documents throughout the Internet that we’ve assembled for your convenience to deepen your learning.

-- TBHI’s professional training has received many accolades from colleagues, who appreciate our optimized instructional design format, content richness, and superior customer support.
+- TBHI’s professional training has received many accolades from colleagues, who appreciate our optimized instructional design format as well as the richness of content and superior customer support.
 To see these comments, look at this testimonial page.

-- You can also print your Certificate from our website.
+- You can also print your own Certificate from our website.

-Completing the TBHI training will require approximately the same training time as CME or CE hours offered with each course.
-For example, a 6-hour course will take about 6 hours to complete, depending on how quickly you read.
-The course evaluation and post-test will require that you return to the website to respond to a series of questions.
+Completing the Telehealth.org training will require approximately the same number of training time as CME or CE hours offered with each course.
+A 6-hour course then will take about 6 hours to complete, depending on how quickly you read.
+A one-hour course typically involves approximately 10,000 words, minus the words involved with presenting audio and video segments.
+The course evaluation and post-test will require that you come back into the website to respond to a series of questions.
 Post-tests need to be passed with a grade of 80% or better to get the course completion certificate.
 (Passing should be no problem.
-Of the thousands of Learners who have come through our doors, only three needed help with post-tests.)
+Of more than 8,400 trainees that have come through our doors, only three needed help with post-tests.)

-You can complete all training anytime within six months from the date of purchase of any webinars, single courses, or the Board Certified Telehealth Professional Level I and Level II Training Packages.
-The “Board Certified Telehealth Professional Level III will give you up to 12 months of continuous access to all coursework, bonuses, and monthly teleconsults for a LIVE- Q&A session with one of Telehealth.org’s Core Faculty.
+You can complete all training anytime within 6 months from the date of purchase of any webinars, single courses or the Level I packaged Certificate program.
+If you purchase the Telehealth.org Level II Certificate program, you will be granted 9 months of access.
+The “All-Access Pass” will give you up to 12 months of continuous access to all coursework, bonuses and monthly teleconsults for a LIVE- Q&A session with one of TBHI’s Core Faculty.
 If you need more time to complete your courses, extended access is available for a modest fee in additional increments of 6 months.
 To extend your access, please click here.

 9. Do you offer Continuing Education or Continuing Medical Education?

-While you don’t need to earn CE or CME hours to take our training, many professionals must have CE or CME hours for their licensure.
-Several groups have formally approved Telehealth.org, but if you are unsure whether your licensing board will accept our training, please email them through your Licensing Board’s website.
-See details: Telehealth.org CME or CE Accreditation.
+While it is not mandatory that you earn CE or CME hours to take our training, many professionals are required to have CE or CME hours for their licensure.
+The Telebehavioral Health Institute has been formally approved by several groups, but if you are not sure whether your licensing board will accept our training, please send them an email through your Licensing Board’s website.

 10. What about international issues?
-Which countries are served by Telehealth.org?
+Which countries are served by TBHI?

-Telehealth.org has a worldwide reputation for excellence in telehealth training amongst healthcare professions.
-Telehealth.org is proud to have served registered Learners from these 94 countries to date:
+TBHI has a worldwide reputation for excellence in telehealth training amongst healthcare professions.
+TBHI is proud to have served registered trainees from these 94 countries to date: